 Two studies conducted at the University of Chicago and Northwestern University found that giving to others makes us happier than giving to ourselves.
 To help you share this joy, here are some ideas for year-end giving, although there’s no need to wait.
 Generosity doesn’t have a deadline.

 You choose the recipient and how much to give.
 You may also receive tax benefits.
-This year, if you itemize your charitable giving, the CARES Act allows you to deduct up to 100% of your adjusted gross income in cash contributions.
+In 2021, if you itemize your charitable giving, the CARES Act allows you to deduct up to 100% of your adjusted gross income in cash contributions.
 Even if you don’t itemize, the CARES Act still works in your favor with an above-the-line deduction for cash contributions up to $600 (married filing jointly).
 Keep in mind that gifts to DAFs and private foundations do not qualify for this particular deduction.

 Donate your time to get an insider’s view of an organization, its people and practices.
 If you still prefer to limit in-person interactions, consider opportunities that support social distancing (like drive-by food collections, for example) or allow you to give back remotely (such as mentoring or tutoring via video chat).

-Traditional IRA owners over age 70 1/2 can make distributions directly to qualified charitable organizations.
+Traditional IRA owners can make required distributions directly to qualified charitable organizations.
 The money is excluded from adjusted gross income, potentially reducing taxes.
-However, the CARES Act waived 2020 required minimum distributions – so you may wish to connect with your financial advisor to compare this option with other charitable strategies.
+This means you can enjoy helping a worthy cause while simultaneously reducing your taxable income.

 Receive an immediate tax deduction for the current value of the stock and avoid capital gains tax on the appreciated portion of their value.
 Gifts also have the potential to reduce estate taxes.
 Gifts of securities are deductible up to 30% of your adjusted gross income, depending on where they’re directed.

 One option is to transfer ownership to a loved one or charitable organization.
 Pay gift tax on a percentage of the policy’s value at the time of transfer, but when it’s ultimately distributed, the payout won’t be taxed as part of your estate.